XRPLF/xrpl-dev-portal/content/tutorials/manage-the-clio-server/install-clio-on-ubuntu.md

         sudo apt -y install rippled

+7. Run `./clio_server config.json`.

-7. A Clio server needs to access a `rippled` server to run succesfully.
+8. A Clio server needs to access a `rippled` server to run succesfully.
 To enable communication between the servers, the config files of Clio and `rippled` need to share the following information.
-Run `./clio_server config.json` and update the config files as described:

     1. Update the Clio server's config file with the following information: